pism/pism/doc/sphinx/highlevelview.rst

-Regarding the base of the ice, the temperature of a layer of bedrock in contact with grounded ice is generally included in PISM's conservation of energy model; see subsections :ref:`subsect-coords` and :ref:`subsect-grid`.
-Also, as described in section :ref:`subsect-beddef`, PISM can apply an optional bed deformation component approximating the movement of the Earth's crust and upper mantle in response to changing ice load.
+Regarding the base of the ice, the temperature of a layer of bedrock in contact with grounded ice is generally included in PISM's conservation of energy model; see subsections :ref:`sec-coords` and :ref:`sec-grid`.
+Also, as described in section :ref:`sec-beddef`, PISM can apply an optional bed deformation component approximating the movement of the Earth's crust and upper mantle in response to changing ice load.
 In these senses everything below the black dashed line in :numref:`fig-climate-inputs` is always "owned" by PISM.